techthiyanes/tutorials-5/t02_Dreambooth/README.md

 [//]: # (TODO add hardware instructions)

 We present a rough walk through of the code below.
-To run this tutorial, please run locally from your laptop:
+To run the full tutorial, please run locally from your laptop:
 ```commandline
 python p01_dreambooth_train.py
 python p01a_dreambooth_predict.py